New York Conference on Asian Studies

 Papers should be submitted by email attachment only.
 Undergraduate papers are limited to 40 pages.
 Graduate papers are limited to 60 pages.

 A submitted paper should stand alone and not be a segment of a larger work, such as a Senior Thesis, Masters' Thesis, or Doctoral Dissertation.

-With your emailed submission, please include a completed cover sheet, which can be accessed by clicking here.
+With your emailed submission, please include a completed cover sheet.
 This cover sheet should be saved, preferably as a pdf, and then attached when you email your paper.